kyflores/kyflores.github.io/_posts/2023-10-1-quantizing.md

 but their `evaluate` is reused in several ways.
 Also, `fast_finetune` is optional; running it can improve performance, but it can be skipped entirely if you've found it makes no difference.

+Finally, we just need to evaluate the model with our sample calibration dataset, and an easy way to do this is recycle a dataloader from your training code.
+I was stuck at this point for awhile; I had forgotten to evaluate the model at the end, thinking the evaluations `fast_finetune` were enough.
+All the expected output files existed, but were "empty" or filled with default values, which was confusing.

 ### Exporting
+After quantizing + optional finetuning, the next step is to export the model.
+Admittedly, I don't have much of an idea of what happens in this step, or why it has certain requirements, but all we need to do is build another `torch_quantizer` with the first arg (mode) set to `test`, then evaluate it once with any data of the correct shape with a batch size of 1.

+I got confused here for awhile because it seems to work without explicitly passing in the quantized to the new `torch_quantizer` instance, but AFAICT it assumes the outputs from the last step are in the `quantize_result/` directory, although there must be some options to change this.

 ## Compiling
 Once we've got our *.xmodel from the export step, the last thing to do is compile for a specific